djsmithdev/combatmode/README.md

 # **Combat Mode**
 AddOn for World of Warcraft that adds Action Combat (Free Look, Reticle Targeting, ability casting w/ mouse click) to the game for a more dynamic combat experience.

-Based on the great work done on the original [Combat Mode](https://www.curseforge.com/wow/addons/combat-mode) AddOn.

 <br />

 ## Features